Kustom (cars): Grills and hubcaps

 Grills are often changed on lead sleds as well.
 Some owners use pieces of other grills to Kustomize their own.
 For example, using a DeSoto grill in a '50 Mercury, or a LaSalle (Cadillac) grill in a '36 Ford, two of the most recognized and classic combinations of all time.
-"Flipper" style hubcaps are popular on Kustoms, such as '57 Dodge Lancer (4 bars), '56 Oldsmobile Fiesta (3 bars), '59 Dodge lancer or "Crabs" as they are said to resemble a crab, Other such as '57 and '49 Cadillac hubcaps are also acceptable and referred to as "Sombreros", '57 Plymouth "cones", etc. There were also other popular styles that were purely after market and never came factory stock on another car, like "Hollywood" flippers, or "Crossbars" for example.
+"Flipper" style hubcaps are popular on Kustoms, such as '57 Dodge Lancer (4 bars), '56 Oldsmobile Fiesta (3 bars), '59 Dodge lancer or "Crabs" as they are said to resemble a crab, Other such as '57 and '49 Cadillac hubcaps are also acceptable and referred to as "Sombreros", '57 Plymouth "cones", etc. There were also other popular styles that were purely after-market and never came factory stock on another car, like "Hollywood" flippers, or "Crossbars" for example.

 Tires

-It is an unspoken rule of sorts that a Kustom will have whitewall tires, most authentic being bias ply style tires.
+It is tradition that Kustoms should have whitewall tires, most authentic being bias ply style tires.
 The width of the whitewall denotes the era that the particular car hearkens to.
 For example, a Kustom built in a 1940s style will typically have true "wide Whites" which are 3 inches or more in width, where the white rubber extends behind the rim of the wheel, this style is period correct for Kustoms up to the mid 1950s.
 From the mid to late 1950s, a narrower (but still wide) extending to the rim of the wheel.
 In 1956, GM had a concept car called "Biscayne" (styling elements that were later used on Corvettes, '57 Chevrolets, and Corvairs).
 This car featured some new high-tech looking tires that had only a very thin stripe of whitewall rubber.
-By 1958, Cadillac starts selling cars with these type of "Skinny Whites" or "Inch walls" they were an instant hit and all the rage with the Kustom Krowd.
+By 1958, Cadillac starts selling cars with these types of "Skinny Whites" or "Inch walls"; they were an instant hit and all the rage with the Kustom Krowd.
 This style of thinner 1 in, 1.5 in, 1.3 in, 3/8 in, or 5/8 in whitewall continued to be popular into the 1960s and are still common on some newer cars today.

 Exhaust pipes

-"Lakes pipes" were another Kustom main stay, long or short chrome pipes that run back from behind the front wheels wells.
+"Lakes pipes" were another Kustom mainstay.
+These were long or short chrome pipes that run back from behind the front wheels wells.
 They have either one of three removable end plugs for running flat through with open exhaust.
 Side pipes are similar but do not include removable plugs, "Bellflower" tips are similar but run from the rear wheel well back under the bumper, a style that emerged in the Bellflower, California area in the early 1960s.

 Schools of Kustomizing

-This school of Kustomizing is called building a "Stock Component Kustom" where parts from other makes and years are used to alter the appearance of the car.
+There are multiple differing schools of Kustomizing, ranging in the extent to which the cars are modified, visually and mechanically.